cap-js/docs/guides/change-tracking/index.md

 ## Test-drive Locally

 With the steps above, we have successfully set up change tracking for our reference application.
-Let's see that in action…
+Let's see that in action.

 1. **Start the server** as usual: